-Responsible Party: DPW Administrative Operations Manager and/or Assistant Planner (with implementation assistance from CCSWCD)
+Responsible Party: DPW Administrative Operations Manager and/or Associate Planner (with implementation assistance from CCSWCD)

-The ISWG communities have focused on changing behavior to reduce nutrients into regional waterbodies in their MS4 permit for the past three permit cycles.
+Background for BMP 1.2: The ISWG communities have focused on changing behavior to reduce nutrients into regional waterbodies in their MS4 permit for the past three permit cycles.
 The ISWG communities will continue their efforts to reduce sources of nutrients by promoting proper dog waste disposal to two target audiences this permit term for the following reasons:

-- 1. Generally, excess nutrients in our waters are a nationally recognized water quality issue related to stormwater there are multiple common sources of nutrients including sediments, pet waste, septic systems, and fertilizers. - 2.
-The statewide survey conducted in Permit Year 5 of the previous cycle identified that survey respondents are aware that nutrient sources (including dog waste) are a common stormwater pollutant and respondents expressed a willingness to take action to help reduce stormwater pollution.
-Eighty-four percent of 2018 survey respondents in the ISWG region ages 25 to 34 and 67 percent of 2018 survey respondents in the ISWG region ages 35 to 55 selected "picking up pet waste and putting it in the trash" as a practice they believed could reduce water pollution. - 3.
+- Generally, excess nutrients in our waters are a nationally recognized water quality issue related to stormwater there are multiple common sources of nutrients including sediments, pet waste, septic systems, and fertilizers. - 2.
+The Statewide survey conducted in Permit Year 5 of the previous cycle identified that survey respondents are aware that nutrient sources (including dog waste) are a common stormwater pollutant and respondents expressed a willingness to take action to help reduce stormwater pollution.
+Eighty-four percent of 2018 survey respondents in the ISWG region ages 25 to 34 and 67 percent of 2018 survey respondents in the ISWG region ages 25 to 34 and 67 percent of 2018 survey respondents in the ISWG region ages 35 to 55 selected "picking up pet waste and putting it in the trash" as a practice they believed could reduce water pollution. - 3.
 Most ISWG communities are part of the Casco Bay watershed.
 In the June 2019 Casco Bay Nutrient Council report, nutrients were identified as the main pollutant of concern for the health of Casco Bay.
 While there is discrepancy between nutrient models as to the contribution percentages of the three main sources of nutrients (stormwater, wastewater, and atmospheric deposition), stormwater runoff is believed to contribute between 24 percent and 64 percent of the nitrogen entering Casco Bay. - 4.
-Several ISWG communities have encountered problems with dog waste not being picked up or not being properly disposed of in the trash, causing local water quality concerns and unsanitary conditions for the public and municipal staff. - 5.
+Several ISWG communities have encountered problems with dog waste not being picked up5 or not being properly disposed of in the trash, causing local water quality concerns6 and unsanitary conditions for the public and municipal staff. - 5.
 Most ISWG communities have taken steps to discourage improper dog waste disposal through ordinances.
 However, there are currently still barriers to effectively educating and enforcing these types of ordinances. - 6.
-Dog owners ages 25 to 64 are the least likely age group to pick up after their dog.
-However, dog owners ages 25 to 64 receive their information through different outreach methods.
+Dog owners ages 25 to 64 are the least likely age group to pick up after their dog7.
+However, dog owners ages 25 to 64 receive their information through different outreach methods8.
 In order to provide effective messaging on proper dog waste management, two audiences will be created to allow appropriate outreach tools to be used per age group.